ryan-txn/tp/docs/DeveloperGuide.md

 The content of these commands is parsed by the ChatParser.

 #### ChatParser
-The ChatParser class, which is instantiated exactly once, manages the overall usage flow via its run() method.
+The ChatParser class, instantiated once per application run, manages HealthMates overal usage flow through its main run() method.

-It contains a MealEntriesList object called MealEntries as well as a MealList object called mealOptions.
+It has two primary attributes:
+- A `MealEntriesList` object called `mealEntries`
+  - Contains tracked calorie consumption
+- A `MealList` object called `mealOptions`
-Thereby MealEntries contain tracked calorie consumptions. mealOptions tracks possible meals that are presaved by the user in order to quickly select from a list of meals for which the calories of a portion are already saved.
+  - Contains meals that are presaved by the user for quick selection to track commonly consumed meals

-Therefore, mealEntries and mealOptions are the primary objects with which the user interacts through his command line.
+These objects represent the application's underlying data with which the user interacts through the command line.
-The ChatParser class orchestrates the effects of the users command line prompts, ensuring no unintended changes are done.
+To ensure no unintended changes are done, the ChatParser class orchestrates the effects of the users prompts.
-Thereby, we distinguish between basic command prompts such as "bye" which are handled directly within run() and more sophisticated commands that require several tokens and are therefore abstracted into the multiCommandParsing() method, which is called within the run() method.
-To save the changes temporarily the ChatParser object also has a HistoryTracker object which facilitates the process of storing User data, mealEntries data and mealOptions data to their corresponding files.
-Besides storing data, loading existing data from the files, once another usage session is initiated is conducted by the HistoryTracker as well.
+For saving these changes the ChatParser class makes use the `HistoryTracker`  which facilitates the process of storing (and loading) User data, mealEntries data and mealOptions data to their corresponding files.

+More details on the implementation of ChatParser follows in the Feature Section.

 #### MealList
 The MealList class contains a private ArrayList of Meal object.